pillmuncher/yogic.cs/README.md

 are humans and dogs and define a `child(a, b)` relation such that `a` is the child of `b`.
 Then we define rules that specify what a descendant and a mortal being is.
-We then run queries that tell us which individuals are descendants of whom and which individuals are mortal:
+We then run queries that tell us which individuals are descendants of whom and which individuals are both mortal and no dogs:
 ```csharp
   public static Mf human(Variable a) {
     return or(